Bhutan women's national cricket team: History

 Bhutan made its international debut at the 2009 ACC Women's Twenty20 Championship in Malaysia.
 The team won its first match against Qatar (another international debutant) by 42 runs, but lost its four other group-stage games.
 However, in the ninth-place play-off against Oman, Bhutan won by 101 runs, and consequently finished the tournament ranked ninth out of twelve teams.
 At the tournament's 2011 edition, Bhutan again won only a single group-stage game, against Oman, and were defeated by Kuwait in the seventh-place play-off.
 The team returned to international competition at the 2013 ACC Women's Championship, where matches were played over 25 overs.
-In the group stage, Bhutan defeated both Malaysia and the United Arab Emirates, finished third.
+In the group stage, Bhutan defeated both Malaysia and the United Arab Emirates, finishing third.
 They went on to narrowly defeat Iran in the fifth-place play-off.
-Both Bhutan and Iran qualified for the 2014 ACC Women's Premier competition as a result of finishing in the top six teams.
+Both Bhutan and Iran qualified for the 2014 ACC Women's Premier competition as a result of finishing among the top six teams.

 In April 2018, the ICC granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Bhutan women and another international side after 1 July 2018 will be a full WT20I.
+Therefore, all Twenty20 matches played between Bhutan women and another international side after 1 July 2018 have the full WT20I status.
 Bhutan made her Twenty20 International debut in Bangkok on 12 January 2019 against Hong Kong at the 2019 Thailand Women's T20 Smash.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 The Bhutan women's team made their debut at an ICC women's event when they played in the 2021 ICC Women's T20 World Cup Asia Qualifier group.